Key takeaways:

 5. Splenomegaly

-Splenomegaly is a condition in which your spleen becomes enlarged as a result of an underlying condition like liver disease, infections, or blood cancers.
+Splenomegaly is a condition in which your spleen becomes enlarged due to an underlying condition like liver disease, infections, or blood cancers16.
 The enlarged spleen bulges out and can be felt as a lump on the upper quadrant of the abdomen.

 The first step is to assess why the spleen is enlarged through a spleen MRI and then to coordinate an appropriate treatment.